nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * The search is case-insensitive. e.g `hans` will match `Hans`
 * Only full words will be matched e.g. `Han` will not match `Hans`
 * Only **one type of prefix** can be specified
+* More than 1 keyword can be specified for a single prefix
 * Keywords separated by space will require both keywords to be matched. e.g. `Hans Yang` will only return `Hans Gruber Yang` instead of `Bo Yang`
 * Prefixes for searching name `n/`, address `a/`, tag `tag/`, phone number `p/`